pia-foss/extension-chrome/README.md

 ## Usage
-Please start by ensuring that all the requirements in the [Requirements](#requirements) section of this README is installed.
+Please start by ensuring that all the requirements in the [Installation](#installation) section of this README is installed.
+For more information, please refer to that section.

 Building the client is as simple as running the build command: